How to Wire a Hot Tub: Wire Size, GFCI, and Disconnects

 - Confirm the Load: Always start with the manufacturer’s nameplate to determine the required amperage and voltage.

-- Install GFCI Protection: A 2-pole GFCI breaker is non-negotiable for GFCI protection for spas.
+- Install GFCI Protection: A 2‑pole GFCI breaker or a listed spa panel with integrated GFCI protection is required for spa equipment unless specifically excepted by the Article.

-- Meet Disconnect Rules: The hot tub disconnect requirements (5-50 feet, within sight) are mandatory.
+- Meet Disconnect Rules: The hot tub disconnect requirements are mandatory — provide the required maintenance disconnect and any required emergency shutoff per the Article.

-- Consult the Code: When in doubt, NEC Article 680 is your ultimate guide for a safe and compliant electrical installation.
+- Consult the Code: When in doubt, NEC Article 680 is your source for spas and hot tubs; other NEC articles (e.g., 250, 300, 310) control grounding, raceway, and conductor sizing concerns.

 Staying current with the NEC is essential for any professional electrician.
 Master specialty installations like pools and spas with our advanced NEC courses.